tleclere-jahia/jahia-oauth/README.md

     </property>
 </bean>
 ```
-* you might need to update you schema in you spring file with the following
+* You might need to update your schema in your spring file with the following
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"